Guinea-Bissau's president has left the country

 The coup comes just days after Sunday's presidential election.
 Both President Umaro Sissoco Embaló and opposition leader Fernando Dias had declared victory and the situation was tense ahead of the first official results expected on Thursday.

-Umaro lost the election and instead of accepting the results, he fabricated a coup d'état, says Fernando Dias on Thursday, urging his compatriots to resist.
+Umaro lost the election and instead of accepting the results, he fabricated a coup d'état, said a released Fernando Dias on Thursday, urging his countrymen to resist.

 As recently as October, the army said it had stopped a number of officers' attempted rebellion in the notoriously unstable country.